Events

 Lernazang is a nonprofit organization, cultural collective, and performance ensemble based in Los Angeles.
 Their mission is to decolonize Armenian dance and music aesthetics while strengthening Armenian cultural heritage in the diaspora.

 Founded in 2017, Lernazang provides community dance classes, workshops, and performances throughout the Los Angeles area.
-Performing in the Armenian azgagrakan style, Lernazang merges critical academic inquiry and ethnographic research with intergenerational transmission in order to reshape Armenian identity in the post-Genocide diaspora.
+Performing in the Armenian azgagrakan style, Lernazang merges critical academic inquiry and ethnographic research with intergenerational transmission in order to reshape Armenian identity in the post-genocide diaspora.
 Through an artistic approach that is grounded in both historical perspective and contemporary critique, Lernazang’s music and dance grapple with current social issues while enriching the cultural landscape of LA.

 Armen Adamian, co-founder and artistic director of Lernazang, is a PhD candidate in ethnomusicology at UCLA.
 His research examines the aesthetic and political dimensions of folk music in the post-Soviet Republic of Armenia.
 He also designed and taught the first-ever Armenian Music Ensemble course at UCLA, devoted to the practice and performance of Armenian folk music.
 He received his MA in ethnomusicology from UCLA, following a BA in Psychology and a BA in Music Composition from Humboldt State University.